acl-nw-bootcamp/lab-01-mobile/README.md

 1. Driver: fork the ACL Lab 01 repository if you haven't done so already.
 1. Your **forked repo** on GitHub will be your "origin" repo.
 Clone **your fork** to your local development environment:
-  1. If you haven't done so yet, create a directory named "301" - `mkdir 301/` (This will be your parent 301 directory and set you up for organizational success!)
+  1. If you haven't done so yet, create a directory named "Bootcamp Part II" - `mkdir Bootcamp\ Part \II/` (This will be your parent Bootcamp directory and set you up for organizational success!)
-  1. Next, `cd 301/`
+  1. Next, `cd Bootcamp\ Part \II/`
   1. `mkdir lab-assignments` to house the pair assignment repos.
   1. `cd lab-assignments`
   2. `mkdir my-forked-labs`